xkl700/NotDoCRUD/README.md

 # NotDoCRUD
-Today is March 24, 2021, and I suddenly feel that I can't always be a "CRUD" codeing farmer
+Today is March 24, 2021, and I suddenly feel that I can't always be a "CRUD" coding farmer